 Freshman Patrick Mullins leads the unit with four points on a goal and two assists.
 London Woodberry (two assists), Sunny Jane (one assist) and Paul Torres (one assist) have also made point contributions this season.

 BACK ON TRACK

 After missing the majority of the 2009 season, junior Casey Townsend, one of the most prolific goal scorers in all of college soccer, returns to the starting lineup in great shape this season.
-He will team up with First Team All-ACC selection Jason Herrick up front.
+The junior already has two goals in three games for the Terps in 2010.
+He teams up with First Team All-ACC selection Jason Herrick up front.